YinJC/uk-tex-faq/FAQ-runheadtoobig.md

----
-layout: page
-title: My section title is too wide for the page header
+# My section title is too wide for the page header
----

 By default, LaTeX sectioning commands make the chapter or section title available for use by page headers and the like.
 Page headers